wireservice/csvkit/docs/scripts/csvlook.rst

    csvcut -c 9,1 examples/realdata/FY09_EDU_Recipients_by_State.csv | csvlook

 If a data row contains more cells than the header row, csvlook will error.
-To fix the header row, use :doc:`csvclean`.
+Use :doc:`csvclean` to remove such rows.

 To ignore the extra cells, instead: